Kayak Tours Launch From Morro Bay State Park Marina, 10 State Park Road, Morro Bay, CA

 into the Pacific Ocean with a complimentary drink (wine, beer bottled

-water or soda) in hand along with cheese and crackers.
+water or soda) in hand along with cheese, crackers and fruit.

 Kayaking Morro Bay on foggy days,

 the sunset won't be as spectacular, but the

 sense of peace on the water as daylight fades is possibly even more